 How a HECM for Purchase Works

-Once the HECM for purchase loan is approved, all or part of the funds then cover the remaining cost of the home, similar to a traditional mortgage.
+- Once the HECM for purchase loan is approved, all or part of the funds would cover the remaining cost of the home, similar to a traditional mortgage.

 A lender may not take an HECM for purchase application for a property that has not completed construction and is not habitable; only properties that have received a Certificate of Occupancy are eligible for a reverse mortgage purchase.
 Furthermore, the purchased home must be a primary residence and occupied within 60 days of the loan closing.